zenomt/rtmp-errata-addenda/rtmp-uris.md

 according to that section.

-Often an RTMP client connects to a server to perform a specific operation on a single secondary resource, such as to publish to or play from a named stream.
+Often an RTMP client connects to a server to perform a specific operation on a specific secondary resource, such as to publish to or play from a named stream.
 In these cases where the intended operation and secondary resource are unambiguous, and in the absence of other arrangements between the client and server, the `fragment` component **MAY** be used to identify this secondary